Skip to main content

 • Payment behavior worsening — The customer is paying materially slower than their own historical baseline.

-• Severe or chronic late pattern — The customer has a persistent history of paying late across multiple invoices.
+• Severe or chronic late pattern — The customer has a persistent history of paying late.

-• Accelerating deterioration — Lateness has worsened month over month in recent periods.
+• Accelerating deterioration — Lateness has worsened month over month.

 • Balance growing — Open balance is increasing while payment velocity is flat or declining.